 Rafiki Mwema is committed to the physical and emotional support of the children in our care.
 They have experienced things we could not even imagine.
 Things that many adults turn a blind eye to.
 While they are with us, we work to heal this physical and psychological abuse and seek to reboot feelings of safety and love.
 We do this so they can grow to be balanced and loving adults.
 That’s the key to breaking the cycle of abuse.
 We approach this complex task through our therapeutic support model.
-It is an approach based on the Dyadic Developmental Psychotherapy (DDP) work that our co-founder, Anne Marie, administers in the UK.

 Our Staff and Therapeutic Support

 Our carers and keyworkers provide therapeutic support for our children from the moment they arrive with us.
 They are key to the model’s successful implementation and are trained to understand the complex behaviours of our children.
 Staff stay calm and emotionally regulated as they talk with the children, helping them feel safe and secure.
 Our keyworkers also model kindness, connection and commitment and play a huge part in the healing of these young minds.
-Through Dyadic Developmental Parenting, our children begin to build safe relationships and rebuild trust.
+Through therapeutic parenting, our children begin to build safe relationships and rebuild trust.
 This role is essential to ensure our children heal and survive emotionally when they leave Rafiki Mwema.
 You can learn more about the role of our keyworkers here.

 We have safely returned 120 children to a trusted family member in their community.
 We currently also have four therapeutic houses that are home to 70 boys and girls.
 Under our care, these children receive medical attention, support through their court cases, education, intensive therapy, therapeutic support and a warm, loving, playful and empathetic environment.